MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch4.md

 9. Add the near interaction grabbable component to the earth core, the lunar module and the coffee cup by repeating step 5 and 6 on those objects.

+   TODO: Combine steps 7 and 9, since they are the same steps

 10. For the lunar module, change the Manipulation Handler settings so that it rotates about the object's center for both near and far interaction, as shown in the image below.

 ![Lesson4 Chapter2 Step10im](images/Lesson4_chapter2_step10im.PNG)

 11: For the earth core, change the release behavior to “nothing.”
 This makes it so that once the earth core is released from the users’ grasp, it doesn’t continue to move.

+TODO:

 ![Lesson4 Chapter2 Step11im](images/Lesson4_Chapter2_step11im.PNG)